A couple walking among the stacks of painted boulders in Seven Magic Mountains.

 • Learn more: Delhi travel guide

 India’s capital comes alive in March when locals throw themselves into Holi celebrations.
-Hinduism’s ‘Festival of Colours’ is a must-see spectacle and a massive factor in making Delhi one of the best places to visit in March.
-Streets turn into vibrant works of art as people cover each other in powdered dyes.
-The buzz doesn’t end there, with all-night DJ sets and food events that keep the festivities going into the early hours.
+Hinduism’s ‘Festival of Colours’ is a must-see spectacle.
+Streets become vibrant works of art as people cover each other in powdered dyes.
+The buzz doesn’t end there, with all-night DJ sets and food events that keep festivities going into the early hours.

-Delhi is already a lively place to visit, so experiencing the city during Holi can be quite full on.
+Delhi is a lively place to visit, so experiencing the city during Holi can be quite full-on.
 If you’d rather avoid all the hubbub, visit the city earlier or later in the month.
 You can tick off iconic landmarks like the Lotus Temple and the Red Fort which will be much quieter after the partygoers have left town.
-Delhi is a city filled with the rich culture and history of India, making it an amazing destination to visit this March.

 7. Osaka, Japan